rently-io/.github/profile/README.md

 </a>

 ### Mailer service
 A dedicated solution that is capable of sending various emails.
 The mailer uses Gmail's smtp to send automated emails under an offical Rently email `info.rently-io@gmail.com`.
-Pre-made html templates already exists for things like a greeting mail for new users or a new listing mail, though, an already formated generic message exists for other kinds of emails.
+Pre-made html templates already exists for things like sending a greeting mail for new users or a new listing mail, though, an already formated generic message exists for other kinds of emails.
 Also, a dedicated endpoint is used for sending dev errors whenever an unhandled exception occurs in one of the services.

 <a href="https://github.com/mailer-io/mailer-service/" >
   <img src="https://github-readme-stats.vercel.app/api/pin/?username=rently-io&repo=mailer-service&include_all_commits=true&show_owner=true" />